 Nightjars are fascinating birds and fierce hunters.
 With their mottled earth-colored feathers, they spend most of the day on the ground or resting on a tree limb.
 They are perfectly camouflaged, blending flawlessly into their surroundings.
-They are motionless during the day because for them, night time is for hunting.
+They are motionless during the day because, for them, nighttime is for hunting.

-There are 83 species of nightjars worldwide, but only 8 species in North America.
+There are 83 species of nightjars worldwide, but only eight species in North America.
 They are all nocturnal, active at night, or crepuscular, active during twilight and their diets and hunting habits are similar.

 What Do Nightjars Eat?

 Nightjars have also earned the name “goatsucker” from a long-ago myth surrounding their feeding habits.
-It is said that nightjars would fly in and feed on female goats udders, sucking the milk.
+It is said that nightjars would fly in and feed on female goats’ udders, sucking the milk.
 They did swoop, but this was to eat flies and bugs swarming around the goats.